 - Dayless, the eponymous Conqueror in Shadow of the Conqueror.
 Even up to the end of his reign, old age did nothing to curb his lust for pretty young girls.
 It took a fall from power and total impotence to finally end his escapades.
 Amusingly, when he regains his youth twenty years later and sets out on his Redemption Quest, he becomes a Celibate Hero despite his body's angry protests and teenaged girls almost always being attracted to him.

 - Walder Frey in A Song of Ice and Fire.
 He's over ninety and on his eighth wife and has children, grandchildren and in at least one instance, great-grandchildren who are older than she is, or the last one at least of comparable age.
-Neither age nor marriage stops him from leering at just about any woman to cross his path.
+Neither age nor marriage stops him from leering at any woman to cross his path.
 Made even clearer in the series:

 Walder Frey (to Catelyn Stark): Fifteen years old, she is.
 A delicate little flower... and the honey's all mine.

 - Jubal Harshaw, in Stranger in a Strange Land and other Robert A. Heinlein works, is a bit of this with Chivalrous Pervert.

 - Viceroy's Pride: Right before Dan leaves for Twilight, Henry Ibis advises him to find some nubile, naive natives and seduce them.
 He literally and explicitly sees Dan as a Stock Light-Novel Hero.
 Dan is disgusted that this is what Ibis is worried about on a mission to save the Earth when they were just discussing how Dan could be tortured or killed.

 - Emperor Henrick of The Witchlands is a middle-aged man who's a tad more interested in teenage Safi than having an arranged marriage with her justifies.